belandproject/unity-renderer/docs/style-guidelines.md

 ### Rider
-You can find a settings export file in the root of the project called "rider_codeStyleDCLSetting".
+You can find a settings export file in the root of the project called "rider_codeStyleBLDSetting".
 Bear in mind that the conversion between VS and Rider is not 1 on 1 but it's good enough.